Man charged with DUI following crash that killed South Carolina music teacher - NewsBreak

 UNION COUNTY, S.C.
 (WSPA) — A man has been charged with driving under the influence resulting in death following a crash that killed an Upstate music teacher.

-According to South Carolina Highway Patrol, Luke Preston Sheppard, 28, was arrested Monday and charged with felony driving under the influence resulting in death.
+According to South Carolina Highway Patrol, 28-year-old Luke Preston Sheppard was arrested Monday and charged with felony driving under the influence resulting in death.

-Trooper said the crash happened on April 22 just before 8:00 a.m. on Whitmire Highway (US-176) near Clairmont Road.
+Troopers said the crash happened just before 8 a.m. on April 22 on Whitmire Highway (US-176) near Clairmont Road.

 Troopers said Sheppard was driving a 2009 bucket truck traveling north on US-176 while a 2014 Ford Expedition was traveling south.